Tap and hold the Ruler icon at the bottom of the taskbar to open the Drawing Aids menu.

 - Discover and follow libraries, and then tap Done.
 Find them in your list of libraries in the Shapes panel, and add them to your artwork.

-If you have a question to ask or an idea to share, come and participate in Adobe Fresco Community.
-We would love to hear from you.
+If you have a question to ask or an idea to share, we would love to hear from you.
+Share your thoughts with the Adobe Fresco Community.